kixlab/cs374-spring-2018/internal/13-UI-Software-Arthitecture.md

 - The most important lesson understanding why M and V should be separated.
 Knowing what C does and should do is important, but various implementations of the idea keep changing.

+- Many students don't seem to really "get" MVC.
+The reading is perhaps too abstract.
+Might make sense to turn around the class to focus more on the code.
+- Walkthrough an implementation example might be nice.
+- Activity: Show using Chrome Inspector and show how model.js, etc. could be open to actually see the model definition.
+- Would help to explain bubble/capture in more detail and show why they matter.
+- Teamwork part worked quite well.
+Students were engaged.

+- 2nd part of activity: not many student submissions are correct.
+Need to give a concrete example so that they don't describe the behavior only at the high level but actually describes the concrete flows between M,V,C.